boghas/langgraph-tutorial/README.md

 ## What is LanngGraph?

 LangGraph is a framework for building **stateful, multi-agent AI workflow** using **graphs** - where each node represents an LLM, tool, or logic step, and edges define how information flows between them.
-It extends [**LangChain**](https://github.com/boghas/langgraph-tutorial.git) (check the link for a tutorial on LangChain) to make complex, conversation, or reactive AI systems easier to manage.
+It extends [**LangChain**](https://github.com/boghas/langgraph-tutorial.git) to make complex, conversation, or reactive AI systems easier to manage.

 ## Overview